 Amiel received his B.Sc. degree at the Faculty of Agriculture, Food and Environment of the Hebrew University, Rehovot, Israel.
 In parallel to his bachelor’s studies, he worked as a laboratory assistant in the Department of Plant Sciences at the Weizmann Institute of Science, where he was exposed to the world of transposable elements and homologous recombination.
 He then decided to pursue his studies in the field of human genetics.
 Dr. Dror received his M.D. and Ph.D degrees from the Sackler School of Medicine at Tel Aviv University, Tel Aviv, Israel.
 His Ph.D., obtained in 2012, focused on studying the mechanisms that underlie deafness as a result of SLC26A4 mutations.
 Human mutations in SLC26A4 lead to a non-syndromic (DFNB4) and syndromic form of deafness with enlargement of the thyroid gland (Pendred syndrome).
 In particular, he studied an ENU-generated mouse model, loop, with a mutation in the Slc26a4 gene.
 Dr. Dror is currently an otolaryngologist resident-scientist at the Department of Otorhinolaryngology Head and Neck Surgery at the Galilee Medical Center (GMC) affiliated to the Bar-Ilan University, Azrieli Faculty of Medicine in northern Israel.

-Alma is the Director of Office of Research for the College of Liberal Arts and Sciences at the University of Illinois at Chicago.
+Alma is the President of Faust Research Services where she provides research development support to academic institutions in the area of biomedical sciences.
+Prior to this, she was the Director of Office of Research for the College of Liberal Arts and Sciences at the University of Illinois at Chicago and the Administrative Director of the Center for Radiation Oncology Research at MD Anderson Cancer Center.
 Dr. Faust holds a bachelor’s degree in Chemistry and Art History from Hanover College in Hanover, IN and a doctorate in Medical Sciences from Brown University in Providence, RI.
-She completed her postdoctoral training with Dr. William Plunkett at MD Anderson Cancer Center where she also transitioned into Academic Research Administration.
-Since early 2011, Dr. Faust has served in various positions within the field of Research Development, including as a Scientific Writer, Program Manager, and Administrative Director of the Center for Radiation Oncology Research at MD Anderson Cancer Center.
+She completed her postdoctoral training with Dr. William Plunkett at MD Anderson Cancer Center where she also transitioned into academic research administration.
+Since early 2011, Dr. Faust has served in various positions within the field of Research Development, including as a Grant Administrator, Scientific Writer, and Scientific Program Manager.
 In these positions, she worked with all aspects of academic research, including preparation of grant proposals and manuscripts for publications.
-Dr. Faust moved to University of Illinois at Chicago in 2017 to serve as the Director of Faculty Research Activities for the College of Liberal Arts and Sciences.
-During the last three years, Dr. Faust has witnessed the enormous impact preprints can have on grant funding success and currently considers them an invaluable part of demonstrating productivity of a research team.
+During her career, Dr. Faust has witnessed the enormous impact preprints can have on grant funding success and currently considers them an invaluable part of demonstrating productivity of a research team.

 Leslie is the founder and CEO of Ripeta, a company formed to improve scientific research quality and reproducibility.
 Now part of Digital Science, the company leads efforts in rapidly assessing scientific research to make better science easier.
 She served as the inaugural executive director for the US region of the Research Data Alliance and is still very active with the RDA.
 She has experience leading diverse teams to develop and deliver meaningful data to improve scientific decisions.
 Dr. McIntosh is an accomplished biomedical informatician and data scientist as well as an internationally known consultant, speaker, and trainer who is passionate about mentoring the next generation of data scientists.She holds a Masters and PhD in Public Health with concentrations in Biostatistics and Epidemiology from Saint Louis University and a Certificate in Women’s Leadership Forum from Washington University Olin’s School of Business.